CodeCabin/sola-support-tickets/readme.txt

 The easiest to use Help Desk & Support Ticket plugin.
 Create a support help desk quickly and easily with Sola Support Tickets.

-Sola Support Tickets is still in BETA.
-Any feedback, comments or suggestions would be appreciated.

 = Features =
 * Manage support tickets (pending, open, solved)